 Since the release of UE5, ABPs have seen significant performance gains thanks to Blueprint Thread Safe Update Animation.
 Blueprint thread safe animation allows us to do many of the computational heavy parts of the animation system on separate threads instead Game Thread.
 This allows us to do more logical operations inside the Animation Blueprint with a greatly reduced performance footprint.
 Perfect for calculating procedural animations!

 First person weapon animations are a great start to procedural animation.
-As many of the compound movements that makes up both locomotion and weapon actions can be broken down into several smaller movements.
+Many of the compound moves that makes up both locomotion and weapon actions can be broken down into several smaller linear movements.

 By using some basic trigonometry and activation functions we can model these movement cycles from the ground up.